 …for fantastic views of Plymouth Sound and the city!

-The Lantern Room at Smeaton's Tower is licensed for civil ceremonies and partnerships, commitment ceremonies, re-affirmation of vows and naming ceremonies.
+The Lantern Room and the Entrance Way at Smeaton's Tower are licensed for civil ceremonies and partnerships, commitment ceremonies, re-affirmation of vows and naming ceremonies.

 Smeaton’s Tower (or Smeaton’s Light) was the third of four famous lighthouses have been built to mark the dangerous Eddystone Reef, 14 miles south west of Plymouth.